lapinek/platform-scripting/README.md

 ***

-##### Debugging
+#### Debugging

-While working on a script you may have an option to use a debugger.
+While working on a script (file) you may have an option to use a debugger.
 We will provide an example of the debugging process based on a popular IDE for developing in Java and Groovy, [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+You can check out details on setting debugging environment in [IntelliJ's docs](https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html), but the general steps are outlined below:

-1. Open forgeops clone in IntelliJ.
+1. Open your `forgeops` clone in IntelliJ.

 1. Select "Run" > "Edit Configurations...".